nebula-orchestrator/worker/README.md

-# worker-manager
+# Nebula docs

-The worker node manager container which manages nebula nodes
+##Refer to the [documentation](http://nebula.readthedocs.io/en/latest/) for more details

-refer to [readthedocs](http://nebula.readthedocs.io/en/latest/) for more details
+This repo is the worker manager component of Nebula container orchestrator, it's what manages individual worker servers in the system.